Slavoj Žižek: Public life

-In 2003, Žižek wrote text to accompany Bruce Weber's photographs in a catalog for Abercrombie & Fitch.
+In 2003, Žižek wrote the text to accompany Bruce Weber's photographs in a catalog for Abercrombie & Fitch.
 Questioned as to the seemliness of a major intellectual writing ad copy, Žižek told The Boston Globe, "If I were asked to choose between doing things like this to earn money and becoming fully employed as an American academic, kissing ass to get a tenured post, I would with pleasure choose writing for such journals!"

 Žižek and his thought have been the subject of several documentaries.
 The 1996 Liebe Dein Symptom wie Dich selbst! is a German documentary on him.
 In the 2004 The Reality of the Virtual, Žižek gave an hour-long lecture on his interpretation of Lacan's tripartite thesis of the imaginary, the symbolic, and the real.
 Zizek! is a 2005 documentary by Astra Taylor on his philosophy.
 The 2006 The Pervert's Guide to Cinema and 2012 The Pervert's Guide to Ideology also portray Žižek's ideas and cultural criticism.
 Examined Life (2008) features Žižek speaking about his conception of ecology at a garbage dump.
 He was also featured in the 2011 Marx Reloaded, directed by Jason Barker.

 Foreign Policy named Žižek one of its 2012 Top 100 Global Thinkers "for giving voice to an era of absurdity".

 In 2019, Žižek began hosting a mini-series called How to Watch the News with Slavoj Žižek on the RT network.
 In April, Žižek debated psychology professor Jordan Peterson at the Sony Centre in Toronto, Canada over happiness under capitalism versus Marxism.

 Personal life

 Žižek has been married four times and has two adult sons, Tim and Kostja.
 His second wife was Slovene philosopher and socio-legal theorist Renata Salecl, fellow member of the Ljubljana school of psychoanalysis.
-His third wife was Argentinian model and Lacanian scholar Analia Hounie, whom he married in 2005.
+His third wife was Argentinian model Analia Hounie, whom he married in 2005.
 Currently, he is married to Slovene journalist, author and philosopher, Jela Krečič.

 In early 2018, Žižek experienced Bell's palsy on the right side of his face.
 He went on to give several lectures and interviews with this condition; on March 9 of that year, during a lecture on political revolutions in London, he commented on the treatment he had been receiving, and used his paralysis as a metaphor for political idleness.

+Aside from his native Slovene, Žižek is a fluent speaker of Serbo-Croatian, French, German and English.